MCP Server

 Serve your Airweave collection through an MCP server so that AI assistants like Cursor, Claude Desktop, VS Code, or OpenAI can query it directly.

 The Airweave MCP server implements the Model Context Protocol to let AI assistants search your synced data.
-It supports two deployment modes: local (stdio) for desktop AI clients and hosted (Streamable HTTP) for cloud platforms.
+It supports two deployment modes: local (stdio) for desktop AI clients and hosted (Streamable HTTP) for cloud platforms, with two authentication methods: API key and OAuth 2.0.

 Prerequisites